rust-lang/rust/active/0000-empty-structs-with-braces.md

 need to handle empty structs as a special case.
 We may continue hitting bugs like [CFG parse bug].
 Some users will be annoyed but most will probably cope.

+## Synonymous in all contexts

+Alternative 3: An earlier version of this RFC proposed having `struct S;` be entirely synonymous with `struct S { }`, and the expression `S { }` be synonymous with `S`.

+This was deemed problematic, since it would mean that `S { }` would put an entry into both the type and value namespaces, while `S { x: int }` would only put an entry into the type namespace.
+Thus the current draft of the RFC proposes the "flexible" versus "braced" distinction for empty structs.

+## Never synonymous

+Alternative 4: Treat `struct S;` as requiring `S` at the expression and pattern sites, and `struct S { }` as requiring `S { }` at the expression and pattern sites.

+This in some ways follows a principle of least surprise, but it also is really hard to justify having both syntaxes available for empty structs with no flexibility about how they are used.
+(Note again that one would have the option of choosing between
+`enum S { S }`, `struct S;`, or `struct S { }`, each with their own idiosyncrasies about whether you have to write `S` or `S { }`.)
+I would rather adopt "Always Require Braces" than "Never Synonymous"

 ## Empty Tuple Structs